 Eugene Huskey is Professor of Political Science and since 1999 he has held the William R. Kenan, Jr. Chair at Stetson.
 He received the Ph.D. from the London School of Economics and Political Science and taught at Bowdoin College and Colgate University before coming to Stetson in 1989.

-Among the courses Professor Huskey offers in the comparative or international field are Russian politics, Russian foreign policy, ethnicity and politics, and Central Asian Politics and Society.
+Among the courses Professor Huskey offers in the comparative or international field are Russian politics, Russian foreign policy, ethnicity and politics, Central Asian Politics and Society, and and a junior seminar on American populism.
 In addition, he teaches a survey of Western political philosophy, a class on comparative legal systems, and a seminar on political opposition in democratic and authoritarian regimes.
 He received the McEniry Award for Excellence in Teaching in 2007, the John Hague Award for Outstanding Teaching in the Arts and Sciences in 2012, and he has also won Stetson's Hand Prize for Faculty Research on two occasions.